Dym077/goal-mine/README.md

 - This final version of this project is built using the Django Framework.
 All models and relations betweeen them as well as dialog with databases are utilizing the powerful features built into the Django framework.
 - When struturing the views, I was not really sure which page should end up being the landing page.
 Therefore I changed the original index.html to goal.html.
 However, this really should be the index.html, as this is the page the user will be taken to after logging in or signing up.
 ### Target audience
+- Anyone who needs a tool to structure and prioritize their goals can make use of this app.
 ### App Objectives

 ## Wireframes